People

 Research

 Collaboration is central to my research focus and practice.
 I am particularly interested in socially engaged practice and its relationship to museums and galleries as institutions of mediation.
 Concerned with the dynamic and changing relationships between art, artists, curators, educators, and communities my research explores the potential social effects of this dialogue.
 Through focusing on, and amplifying the voices of, community participants collaborating in socially engaged practice, I consider the ethical implications of collaborations between cultural organisations, artists, and communities.
 As part of RCMG, my research seeks to generate insights - for collaborating partners and the wider sector - that open up new possibilities for museums and galleries and their role in society.
-I have experience of collaborating on wide-ranging research projects funded by a range of organisations and bodies including National Portrait Gallery, Kettle’s Yard, Wellcome Collection, National Trust, Arts and Humanities Research Council, Arts Council England, NESTA, National Lottery, Wellcome Trust, Esmée Fairbairn Collections Fund, and the Museums Association.
+I have experience of collaborating on wide-ranging research projects funded by a range of organisations and bodies including Science Museum, National Portrait Gallery, Kettle’s Yard, Wellcome Collection, National Trust, Arts and Humanities Research Council, Economic and Social Research Council, Arts Council England, NESTA, National Lottery, Wellcome Trust, Esmée Fairbairn Collections Fund, and the Museums Association.

 Publications